EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Experimental Setup

+\begin{itemize} \item \textbf{pass@1:} The percentage of issues successfully resolved on the first attempt.
+This metric reflects the method's ability to generate correct patches without requiring multiple submissions.
+It represents the most practical scenario for real-world deployment.

+\item \textbf{Average Cost:} The average inference cost incurred when executing the repair method.
+This metric captures the computational efficiency and resource requirements of each approach, providing a practical measure of its operational overhead. \end{itemize}

-\textbf{Metrics.} Following existing work~\cite{yang2024swe,zhang2024autocoderoverautonomousprogramimprovement,xia2024agentless}, we evaluate the performance of baselines and {\tool} using the following primary metrics: 1) \textbf{\% Resolved}: the percentage of issues successfully resolved in the benchmark.
-2) \textbf{Average Cost}: the average inference cost incurred when running the methods.
-These two metrics serve as the main criteria for overall performance comparison in Section~4.1.
-In addition to these, we introduce two supplementary metrics in our ablation studies to provide deeper insights into the intermediate stages of the solution process and better explain the observed performance differences: 3) \textbf{\% ESR (Execution Success Rate)}: the percentage of generated reproduction scripts that execute successfully without errors such as missing dependencies or configuration issues.
-4) \textbf{\% RSR (Reproduction Success Rate)}: the percentage of reproduction scripts that successfully reproduce the target issue, as manually verified by human annotators.
+These primary metrics form the basis for the overall performance comparison in Section~\ref{main_result}.
+In addition, we introduce two supplementary metrics in our ablation studies to provide deeper insights into the intermediate stages of the repair process and to better explain the performance differences:

-\textbf{Implementation.} For a fair comparison, we use Claude-3.5-Sonnet V2 for the entire repair process.
-Following prior work \cite{DBLP:journals/corr/abs-2503-14269}, we employ DeepSeek-R1 as the LLM reviewer for the final patch selection during the patch validation phase.
-Appendix \ref{appendix:implementation} shows our implementation details.
+\begin{itemize} \item \textbf{Execution Success Rate (ESR):} The percentage of generated reproduction scripts that execute successfully without errors, such as missing dependencies or configuration issues.

+\item \textbf{Reproduction Success Rate (RSR):} The percentage of reproduction scripts that correctly reproduce the target issue, as manually verified by human annotators. \end{itemize}